 - Works with the external oblique

-- Bending the body side to side like doing a side bend (flexion)
+- Bending the body side to side like doing a side bend (lateral flexion)

 - Twisting the body side to side (rotation)